unioslo/harborapi/docs/usage/methods/create-update.md

 ```

 !!! note
-    The `extra` parameter is mainly available to ensure compatibility with future API changes, but is documented here for completeness.
+    The `extra` parameter is mainly available to ensure compatibility with future API changes, so unless you know you need to use it, you can safely ignore it.

 If we want to, we can also pass in `extra=True` to include all fields present in the original model, even if they are not defined in the schema of the model type we are converting to: